Actifio/zfdr/README.md

 The goal is to offer a simplified way to manage failover from Production to DR or failback where:
 * The backup mechanism is to place VMware VM backups into Google Cloud Storage (GCS) using OnVault images.
 * These images are created by a Backup Appliance on the Production site and then imported by a Backup Appliance on the DR site.
 * At this time everything is coded on the assumption that each VM name is unique.
-This may not be realistic in the real world, but is a good practical suggestion (since duplicate VM names are always confusing)

 ## Failover and failback

 Effectively failover and failback are identical because they are achieved using the same mechanism, so we will only use the term failover.
 Where you read failover, failback is performed in exactly the same way.

 ## Installation and setup